July 14 2021

 Effects of Experiences and Environment

-A history of trauma and difficult experiences (like divorce, abuse, neglect, or family deaths) increases the risk of developing OCD.
+A history of trauma and difficult experiences (like divorce, abuse, or neglect) increases the risk of developing OCD.

 OCD Treatment and Prevention